tuii05/Pendulum_Simulation_SDL/README.md

 ## Single pendulum simulation with air resistance - C++, SDL

 The simulation contains one pendulum and renders its motion physically accurately by solving the differential equation, derived from laws of Newton, with Euler's method.
-The program gives out two graphs after solving the equatian and its parameters are modifiable via `datas.txt`, meanwhile the program is runnable with `main.exe`.
+The program gives out two graphs after solving the equatian and its parameters are modifiable in `main.cpp`, meanwhile the program is runnable with `Main.exe`.

-The parameters in `datas.txt` are the following:
+The parameters in `main.cpp` are modifiable if we modify the 10th line of the code (`inga proba1(phi0,L,m,K)`).
+The parameters, that can be modified, are the following:

 - `phi0`: initial angular displacement
 - `L`: the length of the pendulum